yichunzhao/hplusapp/README.md

 `return "forward:/userProfile";`

 Forwarding brings the same request from from one request handler to another request handler.
+A request will be handled by two method handlers seqentially.

 From method handler(post method) to method handler(post method) is ok; if you do post to get then Spriing throw Request method not support exception.